haikallf/WasteWizard-WWDC23/README.md

 ## Getting Started

 To get started with this app, simply clone the repository and open the project in Xcode.
 The app is built using Swift and requires a minimum deployment target of iOS 16.0.
 This app was built by using iPad Pro 12.9 inch (6th Generation) simulator, I recommend you to use the same simulator for the best experience.
+The app only works on portrait mode.

 ## Credits